 In order to confirm that the values measured by the spirometer are accurate, there are a couple tests that will confirm its accuracy.

-If the following tests return the correct values, it can be assumed that the spirometer was built correctly, the changes implemented are accurate, and the CO2 sensor is functional:
+If the following tests return the correct values, we can assume that the spirometer was built correctly, the implemented changes are accurate, and the CO2 sensor is functional:

 - When testing the CO2 concentration outside, the measured amount on the LED screen should show approximately 400 ppm.